Valentin-Kolesnikov/RockPaperScissors/README.md

 ## Features:
 - Terminal-based gameplay.
 - Play against one computer or two computers.
-- Three rounds with repeated draws until someone wins.
+- Any number of rounds with repeated draws until someone wins.
-- Randomized computer moves.
+- Randomized (used math.ceil; secrets.choice from the list which will be created by random.uniform) computer moves.
 - Clear scoring system and round tracking.

 ## How to Play: